apache/stratos/products/stratos_cli/README.txt

 ================================================================================
-                        WSO2 Stratos CLI v1.0.1
+                        Apache Stratos CLI v1.0.1
 ================================================================================

-Welcome to the WSO2 Stratos CLI release
+Welcome to the Apache Stratos CLI release

-The command line interface (CLI) is a powerful tool that clients can use to communicate with Stratos 2.0 services.
+The command line interface (CLI) is a powerful tool that clients can use to communicate with Stratos services.

 The tenant can use the CLI tool on two separate modes if needed, which are namely single command line mode and interactive mode.